elumersen/alx-system_engineering-devops/0x00-shell_basics/README.md

-read me for shell basics
+This is all about shell basics